 The SAC Registry will have a FCT Tax Credit of 258,462 (300,000−41,538) and an FTC or 97,692 (110,000−12,308).

 If the enterprise does not have a balance in the SAC Registry on a portion of a distribution that is subject to the surtax or the additional tax, it may voluntarily pay the first category tax on that portion and have the shareholder utilize it as a tax credit on the profit distribution.
 The first category tax voluntarily paid by the enterprise is categorized as of a non-restricted nature, i.e., the shareholder is not subject to the 35% limitation.
 The business enterprise may also treat that first category tax voluntarily paid as a credit against its first category tax liability in subsequent taxable years.
-However, if in that subsequent year the business enterprise were to have excess tax credits (e.g., because it has incurred net operating losses), it will not be entitled to claim the first category tax paid in the previous taxable year as a refund or as a credit against other taxes.
+However, if in that subsequent year the business enterprise were to have excess tax credits (for example, because it had incurred net operating losses), it would not be entitled to claim the first category tax paid in the previous taxable year as a refund or as a credit against other taxes.
 Thus, it is only creditable against future first category tax liabilities.
 When so credited, it cannot be used also as a credit against the surtax or the additional tax because it was already used when the initial distribution was made.

 For the manner in which resident individuals are taxed on dividend distributions received from business enterprises and the tax credits that they may claim against their surtax liability, see IX.C.3.c.(1) and IX.C.4.b.(2), below.
 For a discussion of these rules when the dividend is received by nonresident entities and individuals, see VI.B.2., below.